Heavener Runestone Park: Assessment of the runestone

 Media state that the inscription was probably a claim marker meaning "valley belonging to Glome," or "Glome's Valley."
 There is no evidence of Norse presence and nothing similar has been found anywhere near Heavener or even in the Midwestern United States.
 Two additional sandstone slabs, each with short runic markings, were each found a mile north and south of the stone.
 Scandinavian presence in the nearby town of Heavener is early and the likeliest source of the carving of the stone.

 Runestone Festival

 The park became the site for the annual Heavener Runestone Festival Fundraiser in 2011.
-Features of the event include Celtic and folk music, swordplay, displays of variety of merchant booths, games, a hike to view the runestone, and overnight camping.
-Cast and Volunteers are all dressed in costume and many attendees dress up as well.
+Features of the event include Celtic and folk music, swordplay, displays of a variety of merchant booths, games, a hike to view the runestone, and overnight camping.
+The cast and volunteers are all dressed in costume and many attendees dress up as well.
 The purpose of the festival, besides pure enjoyment, is fundraising to support the park.

 Park facilities

 Heavener Park offers picnic tables, outdoor grills, primitive campsites with showers available, amphitheater, playground, hiking, exploring, and educational programs about the Runestone.
-The park also offers the top portion for private use for special events such as weddings, reunions, birthdays, etc for a fee.
+The park also offers the top portion for private use for special events such as weddings, reunions, birthdays, etc. for a fee.